What Is Mesothelioma?

 Lawsuits and Asbestos Trusts

 Negligent asbestos exposure accounts for half of all occupational cancer deaths.
 Unfortunately, asbestos companies and employers knew the dangers of asbestos and still placed the health of their employees at risk.
-Asbestos trust funds have been established to compensate victims of wrongful occupational exposure, totaling an estimated $37 billion.
-If you or a loved one has been diagnosed with mesothelioma, you may be eligible for financial assistance to help recover lost wages and cover the burdensome costs of treatment.
+Asbestos trust funds exist to compensate victims of wrongful occupational exposure, totaling an estimated $37 billion.
+If you or a loved one has mesothelioma, you may be eligible for financial assistance to help recover lost wages and cover the burdensome costs of treatment.
 Learn more about mesothelioma legal compensation.

 Veterans account for nearly 30 percent of all mesothelioma cases.
 Why so high?
-Asbestos was used extensively by the military during the mid-1900s in everything from ships and submarines to aircraft and even military barracks and mess halls.
-As a result, many service members (as well as civilian personnel) were exposed carcinogenic asbestos dust and fibers.
-If you served in the military and have been diagnosed with mesothelioma or another asbestos-related illness, you may be eligible to apply for VA benefits.
+The military used asbestos extensively during the mid-1900s in everything from ships and submarines to aircraft and even military barracks and mess halls.
+As a result, many service members (as well as civilian personnel) encountered carcinogenic asbestos dust and fibers.
+If you served in the military and have mesothelioma or another asbestos-related illness, you may be eligible to apply for VA benefits.
 Learn more about mesothelioma and veterans, including how to file a VA claim.